Skip to content

 How to use X (Twitter) for B2B audience building in 2026

-But the algorithm in 2026 is different from 2020.
-Most accounts apply 2020-era tactics and wonder why they’re not growing.
-Here’s what’s actually working.
+The algorithm in 2026 is also different from 2020.
+Most accounts still apply 2020-era tactics and wonder why they’re not growing.
+Here’s what’s actually working, and how to use X for what it’s actually good at.

 The X algorithm in 2026, briefly